 In 1995, Sasol drilled a well in the northern part of PEL 37 that was outboard of the Albatross prospect.
 This well tested only an Upper Cretaceous closure that was unsuccessful.
 The well reached its target depth above the Aptian sequence, and it is significant that the hydrocarbon content and wetness as recorded in the well steadily increased towards the bottom of the borehole to target depth.

-During the 2013 seismic campaign, an additional 1,000 km of 2D seismic data was acquired in the southern part of PEL 37, and it indicates that the Lower Cretaceous fan play extends southwards and could be further explored in the case of success.
+During the 2013 seismic campaign, an additional 1,000 kilometers of 2D seismic data was acquired in the southern part of PEL 37, and it indicates that the Lower Cretaceous fan play extends southwards and could be further explored in the case of success.